 REC at UEA

 UEA also submits to AdvanceHE’s gender equality charter, Athena Swan.
 The key difference between the charters is that Athena Swan takes School-based submissions, whereas the REC is institution-only.

 UEA committed to the principles in October 2018 when David Richardson, Vice Chancellor, signed the Race Equality Charter agreement.
 Our REC Working Group was established in October 2019 and has recently been restructured into a larger self-assessment structure to ensure a thorough submission and action plan is produced.

 Both the Project Groups and the Working Group are comprised of staff and students from across the university of a variety of ethnic backgrounds, and supported centrally by the Equality, Diversity and Inclusion Office.
 The activities of the groups include reviewing currently held data, overseeing the implementation and analysis of REC surveys, and guiding the direction of the submission overall as well as the action plan.

-UEA is currently working on our first submission to the REC, with a planned submission date of February 2024.
+UEA is currently working on our first submission to the REC, with a planned submission date in 2024.